-- A summary of the legal skills you bring to the table-analytical prowess, problem detection and solving, weighing risks and protecting against them, counseling ability, etc.;
+- A summary of the legal skills you bring to the table—analytical prowess, problem detection and solving, weighing risks and protecting against them, counseling ability, and so forth

-- Your legal content (substantive) knowledge of areas of law and business relevant to the particular employer; and
+- Your legal content (substantive) knowledge of areas of law and business relevant to the particular employer

 To do this effectively, you need to learn as much about the employer, its industry, and its current issues, as well as its prospects and near-term challenges.
 (It will be beneficial if you also can learn some information about the interviewer[s] as well.)

 For example, if you are applying for a position as a risk manager for an underwriting department in a financial institution, you can discuss how you understand and can anticipate the legal issues that might arise from certain transactions or events, and can help craft documents to help avoid some of those risks.